peterhnijeoma/CSC746-HPC-HW4_bad/README.md

 This change was made to make it possible to control these parameters from the command line, which is handy for scripting up the test suite.

-# Changes to benchmark.cpp from HW2

-This version of benchmark.cpp is modified to accept two command line arguments:

-* -N nn   # sets the problem size
-* -B bb   # sets the block size

-This change was made to make it possible to control these parameters from the command line, which is handy for scripting up the test suite.

-# Changes to benchmark.cpp from HW2

-This version of benchmark.cpp is modified to accept two command line arguments:

-* -N nn   # sets the problem size
-* -B bb   # sets the block size

-This change was made to make it possible to control these parameters from the command line, which is handy for scripting up the test suite.

-# Changes to benchmark.cpp from HW2

-This version of benchmark.cpp is modified to accept two command line arguments:

-* -N nn   # sets the problem size
-* -B bb   # sets the block size

-This change was made to make it possible to control these parameters from the command line, which is handy for scripting up the test suite.

 # Running the benchmarks

 When you run cmake, it generates three bash script files that you may use on Cori to